 Coping With Neck Pain Conclusion

-The biopsychosocial approach provides the necessary framework for understanding and treating chronic neck pain.
-Through education, cognitive-behavioral therapy, relaxation training, and active adaptation, the biopsychosocial approach allows patients to learn to control their internal environments (pain-related thoughts and emotions) and to influence their responses to the external environment (physical condition, work, significant others, and other stresses).
+The biopsychosocial approach provides the necessary framework for understanding and treating chronic neck pain in the absence of a specific pain generator.
+In the coping with neck pain conclusion, we have seen through education, cognitive-behavioral therapy, relaxation training, and active adaptation, the biopsychosocial approach allows patients to learn to control their internal environments (pain-related thoughts and emotions) and to influence their responses to the external environment (physical condition, work, significant others, and other stresses).
 This education-based model of therapy combines naturally with medical and other forms of therapeutic care.

 In coping with neck pain conclusion, I would like to convey hope for those suffering from chronic pain.
 There are always advances in therapies and cures.
 There are conditions that are being looked at with new research and discovering that some that no pain generator could be found, now have been found.